 Just to make sure she can still move at the speed of light, in 2003 Meg competed in a nine-mile race in fancy dress and a charity fund-raising cycle race.
 She has since had a hip replacement but this has in no way dampened her her schedule of judging appointments around the world.

-She says one of her greatest honours was judging Polish Lowland Sheepdogs in Poland and of course, judging dogs around the world.
+She says one of her greatest honours was judging Polish Lowland Sheepdogs in Poland.
 When Meg judged Akitas at the largest show in the world – the Crufts Dog Show, she drew a record entry.
-In 2017 she judged the (Working Dogs) Utility Group at Crufts awarding the Newfoundland.
+In 2017 she judged the telivised Utility Group at Crufts awarding the Newfoundland to worldwide approval.

-It is said that it is always the busiest people who have time to do more things.
-Meg supplied dogs for the television series with the original TV vet, James Allcock.
+Meg Carpenter supplied dogs for the television series with the original TV vet, James Allcock.
 She managed the pop group K-9, is a breed note writer for the canine weekly papers and currently owns peacocks, Akitas, German Shepherds, Beauceron, a lurcher, and a parrot called Tarzan.

-Meg Purnell-Carpenter’s contributions to the sport are legendary and include serving on the The Kennel Club (England) Board Of Directors.
-For photos and in-depth information, visit the Overhill Kennels and Export Website
+Meg Purnell-Carpenter’s contributions to the sport are legendary.
+For more photos and in-depth information, visit the Overhill Kennels and Exports Website